phantombuster/legacy-docs/api.rst

         }
     }

-Date fields are Unix/POSIX timestamps (in seconds).
+Date/time fields are Unix/POSIX timestamps (in seconds).

 Authentication and request format
 ---------------------------------